sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Join Using SQL
 ----------------------------------------

-Below is a sample workflow which contains Join Using SQL processor in Fire Insights.
+Below is a sample workflow which contains Join Using SQL processor in Sparkflows.
 It demonstrates the usage of Join Using SQL node to join two datasets.

 It does the following processing of data: